wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 ## 1. Beliefs & Philosophies

 - **People are for the most part, inherently good.** Or at the very least, they tend to be reciprocal.
 And even if they're not, go ahead and treat others and strangers as if they were.
 Set the standard for cooperation.
+(Even a nod and smile is enough, at least in American culture.
+That may be culturally specific).
+I realize that may be awfully naive, but I think it's everybody's duty to help break the chain when we're all stuck in a cycle of violence or despair.
 - Your body and mind are not separable.
 The human body is not just a vessel for the mind.
 - **Cynicism is a convenient trap to fall into.** I am not one to talk about this.
 - **Is productivity the only measure of a person's work?** No!!
 And yet, there's this obsession with it.
 There's more to work than productivity itself.
 - Righteous anger is a dangerous and intoxicating trap.
 - **Beware the cult of happiness.** Happiness, at least by the western interpretation of it (being blissful, .
 I say this as a jolly fellow.
 To give credence only to this emotion is to
-- Rights and duties are the same.
-(Eric Liu)
+- **Rights and duties are the different sides of the same coin.** (Eric Liu -- what was the direct quotation again?).
 - Political Views (ooo)

+**Beware the false dichotomy.** Those false dichotomies present themselves constantly, just in different shapes during the course of a life.
+(Think of that internet meme: In school, it's choosing academics, social life, or sleep.)
+It could mean choosing career or family.
+Career or love.
+But it's not always one or the other -- sometimes there's some wiggle room. [chew more on this] ________ .
+You cannot have everything in life, sure, and the hardest part at times is making a decision.
+What will you prioritize?

 ## 2. Influences